guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

 As we can see, the distribution is right skewed.
 To illustrate a bit more, we will also analyze the Probability plot:
 ![enter image description here](https://raw.githubusercontent.com/guilhermemarson/udacity/master/ames_house_prices/documentation/img/skewed_target_probability_plot.png)
 Usually predictive models work better on normally distributed targets.
 A log transformation on right skewed targets tends to be sufficient to normalyze it.
 Although we have already validated that there is no SalePrice that is 0 or negative, as a good practice we will use the ln(x+1) transformation.
-Below we can see the target´s distribution and probability plots after the log transformation:
+Below we can see the targetÂ´s distribution and probability plots after the log transformation:
 ![enter image description here](https://raw.githubusercontent.com/guilhermemarson/udacity/master/ames_house_prices/documentation/img/normalized_target.png)
 As we can see above, after the transformation the target is almost normal, so we will keep the log transformation on target and continue analysing the rest of the variables.
 #### Numerical Variable Analysis